 Accountability to the community is key to organizing effectively and with integrity.
 It is critical for maintaining adherence to these principles and for moving forward as an anti-racist organization involved in undoing racism.
 As a principle, it connotes inter-relationship, interdependence, and community.

-OUR STATEMENT OF PRINCIPLES
+HAYMARKET'S STATEMENT OF ACCOUNTABILITY

 In order to realize our vision of a just, anti-racist society, we recognize the need to change culture, systems, and structures of power.
 Haymarket seeks to embody that change in the way our organization works.
 The following principles were approved as part of a long range planning process and reflect our values and guide our work together:

 If we hope to achieve just societies that include all people in decision‑making and assure that all people have an equitable share of the wealth and the work of this world, then we must work to build that kind of inclusiveness into our own organization.
-This requires more than tokenism.
+This requires more than tokenism.m.

 Let People Speak for Themselves